freneticfeline/mod_autofish/README.md

 ## Configuration Options

 ### Enable AutoFish
 Automatically reel in and re-cast when a fish nibbles the hook.
-If this is set to **false**, all mod functionality is disabled.
+If set to false, all other AutoFish functionality is disabled.

 ### Enable MultiRod
 Automatically switch to a new fishing rod when the current rod breaks, if one is available in the hotbar.

 ### Enable Break Protection
-Stop fishing (or switch to a new rod if MultiRod is enabled and another rod is available) before the current rod breaks.
+Stop fishing or switch to a new rod just before the current rod breaks.
 Useful if you want to repair your enchanted fishing rods.

 ### Re-Cast Delay
 Time (in seconds) to wait before automatically re-casting.
 Increase this value if server lag causes re-casting to fail.

-### Enable Entity Clear Protection
+### Enable Enity Clear Protection
 When playing on a server, re-cast after the server clears entities.
 Useful if you are playing on a server that periodically deletes all entities (including fishing hooks) from the world, which causes you to stop fishing.

-### Aggressive Bite Detection
+### Enable Aggressive Bite Detection
 When playing on a server, be more aggressive about detecting fish bites.
 Improves multiplayer bite detection from ~85% to ~95%, but false positives will be more likely, especially if other players are fishing very close by.

 ### Handle Problems
 [HAS SIDE EFFECTS] Re-cast when problems detected (e.g. if not in water or if a MOB has been hooked).